1992-1994 David Francis Hardwick, Canada

 David was born in Vancouver, British Columbia, and graduated MD from the University of British Columbia, Vancouver in 1957.
 His postgraduate training included paediatric pathology, including 2 years at the Los Angeles Children’s Hospital (1960-1962).
 He was President of the Society for Pediatric Pathology (1979.)

 His main lifetime professional appointment started in 1963 in the Department of Pathology of the University of British Columbia, Vancouver, Canada.
 He rose through the ranks to become Professor and Head of the Department.

 He held this appointment until 1990.
 From 1990 – 1996 he was Associate Dean for Research and Planning, Faculty of Medicine, the University of British Columbia.
-From 1996 to the present he has been Special Advisor on Planning, Faculty of Medicine, UBC.
+He later served as Special Advisor on Planning, Faculty of Medicine, UBC.

 - David’s penchant for intellectual discipline is clearly portrayed in his text ‘Directing the Clinical Laboratory’ emphasizing dedication to detail while stressing leadership qualities and management techniques.